syncthing/docs/users/config.rst

     standard (default):
         The blocks of a file are split into N equal continuous sequences, where N is the number of connected devices.
-Each device starts downloading it's own sequence, after which it picks other devices sequences at random.
+Each device starts downloading its own sequence, after which it picks other devices sequences at random.
 Provides acceptable data distribution and minimal spinning disk strain.

     random: